 Here are three simple guiding principals to consider for structuring your library:

 The individual naming (or likely renaming) of files is the single most important act you do.
 The main issue with this action is the inherent friction associated with it.
 This is the single most powerful way of finding any document, in any which way you choose to organise the files themselves.
 Either through the organised manner described above or through the gods of search.

 The steps to achieve the most consistent results are as follows:

+The Japanese have a word for books you buy but leave sitting on a shelf unopened is tsundoku.
+Collecting digital documents and doing nothing with them is then digital tsundoku.
+There is a necessary process of maintaining your library.
+Like a garden tending to it and making sure that it doesn’t become overgrown and filled with tired and unnecessary documents.
 This doesn’t need to be daily or even yearly, but every few years take a quick dive and cut the excess.
 If you don’t want to get rid of it outright, move it to a ‘000 Archive’ folder at the top.